Ambigolimax: Species

 Previous usage of the name Ambigolimax nyctelius has now been shown to refer to several species that had been confused: A. parvipenis, A. waterstoni, and Lehmannia carpatica.
 Furthermore, the species name nyctelius actually refers to a species of Letourneuxia (family Arionidae).

 Taxonomic history

 Ambigolimax was constructed by Pollonera in 1887 to encompass A. valentianus and what he called A. fulvus but is now understood to be Malacolimax tenellus.
 He considered Ambigolimax as a subgenus of Agriolimax (now Deroceras) in the family Agriolimacidae.
 In 1926, Hesse transferred it to become a subgenus of Lehmannia in the family Limacidae.
 Since about 2007 the increasing tendency has been to split Lehmannia s.l. into two genera, Lehmannia s.s. and Ambigolimax.
-This splitting was based on genetic evidence that the position of Malacolimax in the phylogenetic tree makes Lehmannia s.l. a paraphyletic group.
+This splitting was based on the genetic evidence that the position of Malacolimax in the phylogenetic tree makes Lehmannia s.l. a paraphyletic group.